elrobtoo/MineOS/README.md

-## MineOS Standalone has released!
+## TessOS (MineOS Fork) Standalone has released!

 Hello again, dear friend.
 Thank you for being with us and supporting our ideas throughout the long development cycle.
-MineOS has finally reached the release stage: now it is a completely independent operating system with its own lightweight development API and wonderful [illustrated wiki](https://github.com/IgorTimofeev/MineOS/wiki) of it's usage.
+TessOS has finally reached the release stage: now it is a completely independent operating system with its own lightweight development API and wonderful [illustrated wiki](https://github.com/IgorTimofeev/MineOS/wiki) of it's usage.
 Here's a short features list:

 -   Multitasking
 -   Double buffered graphical user interface